giffeln/M7011E/README.md

 Project for the course Design of Dynamic Web Systems

-Starts the web app on port `8080` and the api on port `8081`
+Starts the web app on port `8080` and the api on port `8081` The website will start with an admin account with the credentials `admin` `admin`

 ### Prerequisites